Roasted Tomato Basil Soup

 More prettiness from the tomatoes.

 TIP!
 Buy the tomato paste in the tube instead of opening a whole can.
-Usually, you only need a few tablespoons maximum of tomato paste, so when you buy the tin, there tends to be a lot of waste.
+Usually, you only need a few tablespoons of tomato paste, so when you buy the tin, there tends to be a lot of waste.

 The tube will last a long time in the fridge and is handy in a pinch.